hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 ## Brief & Project aims:

-The brief for this project was to build a web app as a pair 'from scratch', using an Express framework.Technical requirements included:
+The brief for this project was to build a web app as a pair 'from scratch', using an Express framework.
+Technical requirements included:
 - Use Express, Mongoose, Node.js and MongoDB to build the app, host the completed app on Heroku.
 - Employ MVC architecture in building the app.
 - Include a User resource, with signup/in and authentication/authorisation.